 Depending on the search query, Google also marks the keyword in bold in the meta description, which in turn increases the likelihood that a user will classify and click your page as the right contact!

 Basically, you can use the BNV formula to create the meta description:

 - Description: Which function does your site fulfill?

 - Benefit: Specify why this function is helpful

 - Advantage: Briefly explain the advantage of your site for the user

-In addition, similar to the title tags, you can use the Google Adwords ads as a guide.
-The following also applies here: Depending on the keyword, these sums are not spent in small sums – so they have most likely been chosen very carefully.
-Also, try to use original descriptions instead of copy descriptions, Google may understand that you are trying to imitate the Snippet without changing any quality in the content.
+In addition, similar to the title tags, you can use Google Ads as a guide.
+The following also applies here: Depending on the keyword, these sums are not spent in small sums—so they have most likely been chosen very carefully.
+Also, try to use original descriptions instead of copy descriptions, Google may understand that you are trying to imitate the Snippet without changing any quality of the content.

 Features of well Optimized Snippet for On-page SEO on the SERP:

 - Topic and Keyword optimized URL which shows the categorization and structure of the web page.